digital-asset/ex-java-json-api-bindings/README.md

 The sample illustrates the endpoints, the request payloads, and their responses for the following:

 * Onboarding an external party

+This sample demonstrates how to:

-* Signing transactions as an external party
+* Sign transactions as an external party
+* Use the Open API specs to generate Java bindings for API endpoints
+* Use the `daml codegen` to generate Java bindings for Daml types

 The sample uses the following tools: